zeeshankhan-05/uiuc-study-space-finder/SETUP_INSTRUCTIONS.md

 - Use the time picker to check availability at different times
 - The table updates automatically

-### 5. Test the API

-- Visit `/test` to test the API functionality directly
-- Select buildings, days, and times to see room data

 ## API Endpoints

 ### Get All Buildings